andrewsleigh/fab-slider/README.md

 * [3D and 2D files for the assembly are all here](3d-parts/v1)
 * [Arduino sketch here](arduino-code/v2)

+This project is designed to be easily replicated, adapted or hacked on by anyone with access to typical fablab tools.

-This project is primarily an exercise in learning: how to use a 3D printer, how use an Arduino, how to design circuit boards, how to assemble a machine, and so on, so really, it's all about the documentation, which is here:
+It's primarily an exercise in learning: how to use a 3D printer; how use an Arduino; how to design circuit boards; how to assemble a machine, and so on.

+So really, it's all about the documentation, which is here:

 * <https://andrewsleigh.com/fab-slider/>
 * Or see [`docs/_posts/`](docs/_posts/) in this repo